matt-newell/snarf/messages/snowflake.import.md

 • mode
 • identifier

+# flags.account.summary

+The Account for Snowflake ❄️
-# flags.name.summary
+# flags.username.summary

-The name of the person you'd like to say hello to.
+The Username for Snowflake ❄️

 # flags.target-org.summary

-The name of the person you'd like to say hello to.
+Target Salesforce Org to create Bulk v2 Job

 # flags.sobject.summary

-The sobject of the data you'd like to say hello to.
+The sobject of the data you'd like to sync .

 # flags.method.summary

-The method of the data you'd like to say hello to.
+The method of the data you'd like to sync ☁️.

 # flags.extIdField.summary

-The extIdField of the data you'd like to say hello to.
+The extIdField of the data you'd like to Upsert ☁️.

 # flags.query.summary

-The query of the data you'd like to say hello to.
+The query of the data you'd like to sync ❄️.

 # examples